Did you find this article useful?

 Sometimes it takes a trigger to make you think about your own future, such as seeing a colleague retire or speaking to friends and family about their own plans.

-Whenever you’re ready, here are some of the key things to consider to help you figure out what you want your future to look like.
-Writing down, or even drawing, some of the answers with specific ideas can be a good way to bring them to life.
+Here are some of the key things to consider to help you figure out what you want your future to look like.

 Do you want to give up work, go part-time, or set up your own business?
 Or do something completely different?